gavinmcfarland/mole/README.md

 ## Configuration

-By default, `mole` will look for a file called `mole.config.js` at the root of your project.
+By default, `mole` will look for a file called `mole.config.js` at the root of your project that returns the following object.

 ```ts
 type Config {